 Hurricane Florence began as a disturbance near the Southern Cabo Verde Islands on Friday, Aug.
 30, 2018 and was named Tropical Storm Florence on Sept.
 1. Initially projected to pose no threat to land, it became the third named hurricane of the 2018 Atlantic season on Sept.
 4, fluctuating in intensity and dropping to a tropical storm again before increasing to a Category 4 hurricane on Sept.
 10, threatening the Eastern seaboard.

 Florence made landfall near Wrightsville Beach (near Wilmington) in North Carolina at 7:15 am Sept.
 14 as a Category 1 hurricane, bringing a massive storm surge and sustained winds of up to 85 mph.
 The system inundated North Carolina and South Carolina with torrential rain for days.
-As the water moves downstream, continued flooding and road closures are expected throughout parts of South Carolina and North Carolina.
+Although rivers have now crested, as the water moves downstream, continued flooding and road closures will remain throughout parts of South Carolina and North Carolina.

-Wilmington, North Carolina, was cutoff due to flooding for over a week and continues (as of Sept.
-24) to face risks of flooding because of a combination of river levels and high tides.
-To date, 43 deaths have been attributed to the storm, including 32 in North Carolina, nine in South Carolina and two in Virginia.
+To date, 48 deaths have been attributed to the storm, including 37 in North Carolina, nine in South Carolina and two in Virginia.
 Florence, the eighth-wettest tropical cyclone to hit the mainland United States – and the wettest ever to hit North Carolina – dumped nearly three feet of rain across parts of that state.
+The slow impact of a flooding disaster resulted in South Carolina feeling the biggest impacts towards the end of September.

 Accuweather has predicted that Hurricane Florence will cause between $50 and $60 billion in economic impact and damages.

 The full extent of damage has yet to be determined.
-While the storm has passed, rivers are still rising in many parts of the Carolinas.
-New flooding will continue to occur until the water has receded.
+While the storm has passed and rivers have crested, the water will take a few weeks to recede.

 Thousands of homes have been destroyed or suffered major damage and will require mucking, gutting and rebuilding.
 Many more homes and businesses suffered minor flooding and will require at least mucking out and replacement of appliances.
 Thousands of residents will need to replace flooded vehicles.
 Long-term recovery will include restoration of property, business recovery and environmental cleanup.
 There is also significant infrastructure damage to dams, roadways, bridges etc.